RailsEventStore/rails_event_store/railseventstore.org/source/docs/without_rails.html.md

-# Using Ruby Event Store without Rails [EDGE Feature]
+# Using Ruby Event Store without Rails [edge feature]

 This edge feature is not yet available in a released gem version.